Matimba Power Station

 Matimba Power Station close to Ellisras, Limpopo Province, South Africa, is a dry-cooled coal-fired power plant operated by Eskom.

 Power generation

 The station consists of six 665 MW units with a total installed capacity of 3,990 MW.
-Turbine Maximum Continuous Rating is 35.60%.
+The turbine's Maximum Continuous Rating is 35.60%.
 The power station was commissioned between 1988 and 1993.
 Matimba is the largest direct dry-cooled power station in the world.
 The use of dry-cooling technology has considerably reduced water consumption at the plant relative to those using wet-cooling systems.

-Matimba is fueled by the open cast Grootegeluk coal mine on the Waterberg Coalfield with about 14.6 million tons of coal a year via a conveyor system.
+Matimba is fueled by the open-cast Grootegeluk coal mine on the Waterberg Coalfield with about 14.6 million tons of coal a year via a conveyor system.
 The mine is also contracted to supply the new Medupi Power Station.